BANGAUTOGLASS

 Navigating Insurance for Navigator L Windshield Replacement

 Many comprehensive auto insurance policies cover windshield replacement, and depending on your state and policy terms, your deductible situation may vary.
 If you haven't started an insurance claim yet, Bang AutoGlass can assist you through the process — walking you through what information you'll need and what to expect.
-The team does not file the claim on your behalf, but having support when you're navigating the process for the first time makes a difference.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 One important thing to clarify with your insurance provider: ADAS calibration costs.
 Because the Co-Pilot360 camera recalibration is a required part of a proper Navigator L windshield replacement, it's reasonable to ask whether that service is included in the coverage or treated separately.
 Getting clarity on that before the appointment means no surprises.